strangelove-ventures/mandrake/DESIGN.md

 There will be a frontend for Mandrake that is a Next js application which exposes key functionality

+#### Services

+Mandrake has a number of services that the backend needs to provide to the api:

+- MCP Server Management
+- Workspace Management
+- SessionCoordinator

 #### API

 We will need to support the data/functionality from `WorkspaceManager`, `DockerMCPService` and `ProviderManager` via our api to the frontend.
 Below is a list I've made of the routes that will be necessary.
 This may be incomplete or need additional work.
 We should flesh this out into an implementation plan in `{new_mandrake}/apps/web/src/app/api`